-• When you have waited the required amount of time and all member utility companies have logged responses in PRIS, you should respect the marks and dig carefully around them.
+- You can also check ticket responses via the app.
+Download the Georgia 811 Mobile App (for Android and iOS) - When you have waited the required amount of time and all member utility companies have logged their responses, you should respect the marks and dig carefully around them.